-Playtime just got a lot more magical with these new HARRY POTTER™ dolls dressed for the YULE BALL.
-To the delight of my wizard-wannabes, we conjured up Golden Egg bath bombs in honor of the TRIWIZARD TOURNAMENT.
+Playtime just got more magical with new Harry Potter dolls dressed for the Yule Ball.
+To the delight of my wizard-wannabes, we conjured a potion to create Golden Egg Bath Bombs in honor of the TRIWIZARD TOURNAMENT.
 This post is sponsored by Mattel, but all magical fun in creating golden egg bath bombs is our own.

-In 1999, I packed my suitcase with the first three books headed to London for a semester abroad.
-Knowing HARRY POTTER™ was from London, it seemed like a fitting choice.
+In 1999, I packed my suitcase with the first three Harry Potter books headed to London for a semester abroad.
+Knowing Harry Potter was from London, it seemed like a fitting choice.
 Little did I know I would become so utterly captivated by the stories.
 Fast forward a couple of decades, and my new favorite thing about Harry Potter is sharing the magical world with my daughters who are now equally obsessed.

 HARRY POTTER YULE BALL Dolls

-Dressed in their finest attire, Harry Potter, RON WEASLEY™, HERMIONE GRANGER™, and CHO CHANG™ are ready for the Yule Ball (from Harry Potter and the Goblet of Fire).
+Dressed in their finest attire Harry Potter, Ron Weasley, Hermione Granger and Cho Chang are ready for the Yule Ball (from Harry Potter and the Goblet of Fire).
 My girls couldn’t stop gushing about how much the dolls look like the characters, and they are right.
-From Hermione’s freckles to Ron’s signature smirk, they really look the part.
+From Hermionie’s freckles to Ron’s signature smirk, they really look the part.

-Everyone wanted to play with the new dolls — in fact, it didn’t take long for my daughter to invite her friend (also a Harry Potter fan) over to play.
+Everyone wanted to play with the new dolls, in fact, it didn’t take long for my daughter to invite her friend (also a Harry Potter fan) over to play.
 They even talked me into letting them watch one of the movies with their dolls.

-To make playtime even more magical, I set up a “mini potions” class for my daughters and their Harry Potter Yule Ball dolls.
+To make playtime even more magical, I set up a mini potions class for my daughters and their Harry Potter Yule Ball dolls.
 They even used the magic wands I made for them (DIY Magic Wands) to stir the dry ingredients and cast spells, of course.

-I taught the girls how to make their very own golden egg bath bombs.
+With our magic, I taught the girls how to make their very own golden egg bath bombs.
 Later we learned the secret of our golden eggs when we placed them underwater.
-Of course, ours didn’t reveal a mermaid song like the movie, but fizzy bubbles and golden water.
+Of course, ours didn’t reveal a mermaid song but fizzy bubbles and golden water.
 After seeing the golden water in the bowl, the girls can’t wait to take a bath with the bath bombs!